 It’s always great to have a plan, but when you plan TOO much things tend to go awry.
 If you schedule attractions and shows down to the very last minute, you won’t have wiggle room for the unanticipated.
 What do you do if it rains?
 (Hint: See our Rainy-Day tips.)
 What if your favorite ride breaks down?
 What about when the lines are longer than expected for a particular ride?
 Are you willing to miss out on unexpected character interactions?

 What you should do: Plan out your three or four top choices for the day.
 List off a handful of other things you can do in between.
 Give yourself plenty of time for breaks and meals.
 Relax and enjoy the magic!
-Take a look at some park touring plan examples!
+Take a look at some park touring plan examples.

 We hope our tips and tricks continue to help you have a better trip to Walt Disney World!
+Stay tuned with AllEars for more advice as you plan your upcoming vacation.

 Let us know in the comments below about other Disney “rules” that you think shouldn’t be broken!
 What works best for you?